Jean M. Doerge: Political life and husband's death

 Jean M. Doerge then chose to run in the special election that was held to fill her husband’s seat in the Louisiana House of Representatives.
 A 60-year-old widow at the time, she garnered 67 percent of the vote to defeat oil company owner Garland Mack Garrett.
 After serving out the remainder of her husband’s final term, she was then reelected twice in her own right—in 1999 and 2003.
 Diagnosed with breast cancer, she reported in 2004 that her doctors had informed her that her treatment had been successful.
 Three years later, she ran for the Louisiana House and was reelected again, earning 57 percent of the vote as she defeated Webster Parish School Board president Ronnie Broughton.
 Her legislative career then ended in January 2012 due to term limits; she was succeeded by Gene Reynolds (Democrat-Dubberly), who earned 54.7 percent of the vote to defeat his Republican opponent, Jeri de Pingre.

 Among her legislative accomplishments, Jean Doerge facilitated the creation, in 2001, of a fire and emergency training service district—the second such district created in Louisiana, facilitated grant funding for the Spring Theater and Cotton Valley water system, assisted Dubberly residents in fixing problems with failing wells by obtaining water service for them, enabled the Springhill Medical Center to obtain additional financial support by securing its 2002 addition to the Rural Hospital Coalition list, helped pave the way for the creation of the Frank Anthony Park jogging trail and Springhill’s center for tourism and, in 2013, secured state support to fund the relocation of the Northwest Louisiana Technical College from Minden to a site closer to Interstate 20.
 Vice chair of the House's Commerce Committee from 2001 to 2006, she was appointed to the Louisiana House Appropriations Committee in 2007, and served as the vice chair of the Retirement Committee from 2008 to 2012.
 She was also a member of the Democratic Caucus and the Hurricane Katrina Memorial Commission.

 Germantown Colony and Museum

-Another of Jean Doerge’s legislative successes was to establish a secure foundation for the operation of the Germantown Colony and Museum in Minden, which would help to tell the story of German immigrants who settled in northern Louisiana during the mid-19th century.
+Another of Jean Doerge's legislative successes was to establish a secure foundation for the operation of the Germantown Colony and Museum in Minden, which would help to tell the story of German immigrants who settled in northern Louisiana during the mid-19th century.
 In 2010, she authored HB1238 to create the museum’s governing board, which was later signed into law by the governor of Louisiana as Act 308.
 She then secured state funding for a visitors’ center at that museum.
 The center’s construction cost $512,000; that center opened in 2014.
 Following the end of her legislative career, she became the director of the Germantown Colony and Museum.

+Death

+Doerge died in Minden on March 30, 2026, at the age of 88.